fmarslan/onedrive-ai-organizer/README.md

    - `original_structure.txt` (human-readable snapshot),
    - `recommended_structure.txt` (simple grouped suggestion),
    - `scan_state.json` (metadata: counts, file paths, duration).
+5. If the Microsoft Graph token expires mid-scan, the CLI first tries to refresh it silently; if that fails, it asks you to approve a fresh device-code login and then resumes exactly where it stopped.

 ---

 ## 4. Running inside Google Colab

 1. Open a new Colab notebook and mount Google Drive (`from google.colab import drive; drive.mount('/content/drive')`).
-2. Clone this repo or copy the source into the notebook.
+2. Clone this repo: `!git clone https://github.com/fmarslan/onedrive-ai-organizer.git` and `cd onedrive-ai-organizer`.
 3. Install requirements with `!pip install -r requirements.txt`.
-4. Set an output folder that lives on Drive (`os.environ["OUTPUT_DIR"] = "/content/drive/MyDrive/onedrive-ai-organizer"`).
+4. Set an output folder that lives on Drive (`import os; os.environ["OUTPUT_DIR"] = "/content/drive/MyDrive/onedrive-ai-organizer"`).
 5. Run `!python main.py` and follow the same prompts as above.

 ---